sscs-ose/sscs-ose-code-a-chip.github.io/ISSCC25/submitted_notebooks/current_mirror_ota_optimization/README.md

 This repository contains the code, jupyter notebook, and support scripts for a N-Input 8 transistor beta multiplier OTA.

+This submission contains python code to optimize a current mirror OTA using the C/ID analog design methodology.
+A detailed analysis for the analytical optimization can be found in the PDF file AnalyticalOptimization-OTA.pdf.
+This manuscript is under review for DAC 2025 and any potential conflict of interests in the review process should be stated upon review of this submission.

+The top level notebook to be run for the submission is current_mirror_ota_optimization.ipynb

+## Getting Started
+This submission requires the following tools to be installed
+  - magic VLSI (open source layout editor) to be installed with the executable command magic accesible from a users $PATH environment variable
+  - ngspice (open source SPICE simulator) to be installed with the executable command "ngspice" accessible from a users $PATH environment
+  - Skywater130 open source PDK installed to $PDK_ROOT variable.
+This PDK is available at https://github.com/RTimothyEdwards/open_pdks with instructions for installation included.

 ## Repository File Structure
 ```
 ./